Kelly Dodd Slams The ‘Tres Amigas,’ Vicki Gunvalson, Tamra Judge, And Shannon Beador, As ‘Washed Up’

 “I think this is the best season — by far, the best season out of all 14 years,” she said.

 When filming began on The Real Housewives of Orange County Season 14 earlier this year, Dodd was on good terms with the majority of her cast mates, aside from Gunvalson.
-However, at some point during production, she suffered a falling out with both Judge and Beador.
+However, at some point during production, she suffered a falling-out with both Judge and Beador.

-Although the reason behind Dodd’s falling outs with Judge and Beador have not yet been revealed, fans will be seeing it all play out soon.
+Although the reason behind Dodd’s falling-outs with Judge and Beador have not yet been revealed, fans will be seeing it all play out soon.

 As for what the future will hold for Dodd, who appears to be on good terms with just a couple of her co-stars at this point in time, it’s hard to say whether or not she will be included in the cast lineup for the upcoming 15th season of The Real Housewives of Orange County.
 After all, if she is on the outside of the group, there won’t be much room for producers to continue on with her storyline.